MOPIA’s 23rd AGM

-Typically, with the on-set Winter, air conditioning in several sectors slow down and fewer class sessions are held (until late Winter or Spring 2017) but we will host a class whenever there is a need and at least 7 applicants.
+Typically, with the beginning of Spring, air conditioning in several sectors picks-up and more class sessions are held.
+MOPIA will host a class whenever there is a need and at least 8 or more applicants.
 MOPIA does classes throughout Manitoba from Brandon to Winkler and Winnipeg.
 If you have a need or enough applicants, lets see how we can make it work.

 Contact MOPIA to register.